CONTACT US 020 3129 3301

 Plastic grips

-They are generally featured on entry-level poles.
+They are generally featured on entry-level trekking poles.
 Their comfort is decent, but they don’t provide much dampening from the vibrations caused by repeated impacts on the ground.
 However, they have the advantage of not absorbing moisture on rainy days.

 Cork grips

 Cork grips offer excellent hand feel to hikers.
 In addition, cork provides great insulation, avoiding the uncomfortable cold feeling on winter hikes when snowshoeing for example.
 Cork also dampens vibrations and evacuates the acidity of hand perspiration.
+Cork is a great material if you are looking for comfortable grips.

 Foam grips